 More information about the Model Clauses is available here http://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX:32010D0087.

 Article 46 of the GDPR

-If you connect or integrate any social media services with services we provide, you may receive social notifications either from us or from third party companies providing social media services on our behalf.
-You can manage these social notifications through changing your privacy settings on the relevant social media site or discontinuing any interaction.
+If you connect or integrate any social media services with services we provide, you may receive social notifications either from us or from third-party companies providing social media services on our behalf.
+You can manage these social notifications by changing your privacy settings on the relevant social media site or discontinuing any interaction.
 If you register and provide information to a forum or blog on our Website, the information you provide will be published and will be publicly available on our Website.
 It may also be used to address any concerns or complaints about our services directly with you if you are an account holder.

 Any changes we make to our policy will be put on our Website, where appropriate, notified to you by e-mail.
 Please check for updates from time to time.